fridlmue/harbour-avarisk/README.md

 ### Support considered
 - DE Bavaria
-- Slovenia: Some or all regionas wants to partitipate in "CROSSRISK".
+- Slovenia: Some or all regions want to partitipate in "CROSSRISK" (http://crossrisk.eu).
 I'll get the XML-URIs as soon as they are available and the Implement the regions.

 ### Additional Regions:
 For other Regions (in Europe) I need local help to figure out if the local Avalanche Warning Service releases an XML in the CAAML-Format (http://caaml.org/Schemas/V5.0/Profiles/BulletinEAWS/).
 Then I need the Link to the XML (if available also for different Languages) and the names of all the "micro regions" that are served in that bulletin/XML.
 This is normally an ID and a Name (e.g. from TYROL: "AT-07-08" - "Zentrale Lechtaler Alpen" (source: https://lawinen.report/education/handbook).